laurakcleve/terrain-blog/content/unpublished/wooden-crate/index.md

 I cut them to length, but didn't glue them on yet.

-First we need to add some wood plank texture to the underlying box.
+First I need to add some wood plank texture to the underlying box.

 ![texture-1](texture-1.jpg)